Parallel-in-Time Nonlinear Optimal Control via GPU-native Sequential Convex Programming: Numerical Experiments

 \subsubsection{Robust Planning via Scenario Optimization}

-We evaluated the solver's utility for robust \ac{mpc} using scenario optimization.
-The quadrotor was tasked with navigating from $[-4.0, -5.0, 2.0]$ m to a target at $[5.0, 5.0, 2.0]$ m while bypassing a cylindrical obstacle with a 3.0 m radius.
-To ensure safety under uncertainty, we enforced an additional 0.5 m spatial buffer around the obstacle.
+We evaluate the solver's performance for robust \ac{mpc} via scenario optimization.
+The quadrotor navigates from $[-4.0, -5.0, 2.0]$ m to a target at $[5.0, 5.0, 2.0]$ m, bypassing a cylindrical obstacle with a 3.0 m radius.
+To ensure safety under uncertainty, we enforce an additional 0.5 m spatial buffer around the obstacle.

-To simulate severe unmodeled disturbances, a stochastic crosswind was injected into the true dynamics whenever the quadrotor entered the middle flight corridor ($X \in (-2.5, 2.5)$).
-This wind applied a base acceleration of $[0.0, 2.5, -1.0]$ m/s$^2$ corrupted by Gaussian noise.
-At each \ac{mpc} step, a linear disturbance observer estimated the acceleration mismatch.
-To compute a safe policy, the solver jointly optimized $K=15$ dynamically coupled scenarios over a horizon of $N=30$, where each scenario was injected with scaled noise to synthesize a distribution-aware safety tube.
-Crucially, we applied a consensus-based approach to this formulation: a non-anticipativity constraint was enforced, strictly requiring the first control input to be identical across all $K$ scenarios.
-This ensures that the immediate control action is physically executable in reality, while allowing the predicted state trajectories to branch out over the horizon to accommodate the distinct disturbance profiles.
+To simulate severe unmodeled disturbances, we inject a stochastic crosswind into the true dynamics within the middle flight corridor ($X \in (-2.5, 2.5)$).
+This wind applies a base acceleration of $[0.0, 2.5, -1.0]$ m/s$^2$ corrupted by Gaussian noise.
+At each \ac{mpc} step, a linear disturbance observer estimates the acceleration mismatch.
+To compute a safe policy, the solver jointly optimizes $K=15$ dynamically coupled scenarios over a horizon of $N=30$, where each scenario is injected with scaled noise to synthesize a distribution-aware safety tube.

+Crucially, because only one physical control can be applied to the robot, we employ a consensus-based approach \cite{bernardini2009scenario}.
+A non-anticipativity constraint restricts the first control input to be identical across all $K$ scenarios: $u^{(1)}_0 = u^{(2)}_0 = \dots = u^{(K)}_0$.
+In our \ac{admm} implementation, this is imposed by replacing the first projected control of all scenarios with their scenario average at each inner iteration \cite{boyd2011distributed}.
+The \ac{mpc} controller applies this shared first control and warm-starts the subsequent solve by shifting the optimized scenario tube.
+This ensures the immediate action is physically executable while allowing predicted state trajectories to branch over the horizon to accommodate distinct disturbance profiles.

 As depicted in \cref{fig:robust_mpc}, the robust \ac{mpc} successfully anticipates the bounded uncertainty.
-It generates a $2\sigma$ spatial prediction tube that smoothly deforms to respect the obstacle's safety margin despite the heavy crosswind.
-The quadrotor reaches and stabilizes at the target by step 40.
-Furthermore, the solver computes the full 15-scenario robust optimization in approximately 200 ms per step after stabilization, demonstrating its viability for handling complex, multi-trajectory constraints in realistic environments.
+It generates a $2\sigma$ spatial prediction tube that smoothly deforms to respect the safety margin despite the heavy crosswind.
+The quadrotor stabilizes at the target by step 40.
+Furthermore, the solver computes the full 15-scenario robust optimization in approximately 200 ms per step after stabilization, demonstrating its viability for complex, multi-trajectory constraints.